 Sicily comes alive in the festive season, with twinkling lights, ornate decorations and elaborate nativity scenes.
 Hop in an Ape Calessino for a magical tour of Taormina.
 Ride up to the hilltop village of Castelmola to admire a showcase of creative cribs and tableaux along the medieval streets.
 Afterwards, why not enjoy a hands-on class with our pastry chef.
 He will help you make festive treats, such as nutty, figgy buccellati cake.

-Make your base at the storied Belmond Grand Hotel Timeo.
+Make your base at the storied Grand Hotel Timeo, A Belmond Hotel.
 Perched beside Taormina’s ancient Greek Theatre, it commands spellbinding views of the coast and Mount Etna.
 Take advantage of our exceptional winter programme to enjoy a range of activities.
 From heli-tours over the snow-clad volcano, opera shows, and a host of sumptuous festive dinners.
 Magical memories are guaranteed.